 Your stride matters!

-Whether you're a runner, returning from injury, or simply noticing changes with age, your stride might be the missing link.
+Whether you’re an everyday walker, a runner, returning from injury, or noticing changes with age, the issue could be your stride — specifically, how your foot moves through each step.
+This natural movement is called pronation.

 Diagnosis